MRCP PhD MBPsS

 Associate Professor and Honorary Consultant

-My current research focuses on how the neurotransmitter dopamine influences attention and vigour.
+I study how the neurotransmitter dopamine influences attention and vigour.
 Rewards and penalties can motivate us to move faster and to be more accurate.
-I use eye tracking, reaction times, and distraction to measure reward processing.
-I am investigating how reward processing is affected by dopaminergic drugs, Parkinson's disease, and focal damage to the frontal lobe of the brain.
+My research group uses eye tracking, reaction times, and distraction to measure reward processing.
+We ask how reward processing is affected by dopaminergic drugs, Parkinson's disease, and focal damage to the frontal lobe of the brain.
 I use neural network simulation, mathematical modelling, EEG and functional MRI to pin down these processes.

 - 2019: Leverhulme Trust Research Grant

 - 2017: Fellow of the RCUK-funded Software Sustainability Institute

 - 2015: Junior Research Fellowship at Lady Margaret Hall

 - 2016: University Staff Innovation Seed Fund award

 - 2013: Oxford University OxTALENT Prize for innovation

 - 2009: Wellcome Trust Clinical Research Training Fellowship (UCL)